zilishen/documentation/content/nim/disconnected/report-usage-disconnected-deployment.md

 ### Configure NGINX Plus to report usage to NGINX Instance Manager

-To configure NGINX Plus (R33 and later) to report usage data to NGINX Instance Manger:
+To configure NGINX Plus (R33 and later) to report usage data to NGINX Instance Manager:

 {{< include "licensing-and-reporting/configure-nginx-plus-report-to-nim.md" >}}